Even though airline food is made for a small eater, in a miniature container with small utensils,it is appreciated.

 There is a funny looking Christmas tree that is so perfect it is not perfect.
 There are three pink flamingos in a pond that has nothing to do with Christmas but adds the right color.
 There is a balloon astronaut five feet above the ground.
 There is an airplane and little butterflies.
 A fountain that was dormant has been filled with water for the Holiday Season.

 The most satisfying Christmas depiction I witness is three wise men on camels.
-There are some who doubt their is even one wise man in this world, but, that is too harsh.
+There are some who doubt there is even one wise man in this world, but, that is too harsh.
 There may be as many as ten.

 I sit on a bench and wait patiently for the wise men to say something profound.
 They don’t say a word, and that, to me, is as profound a statement as you can not make.

-The Theatro Solis is a renovated landmark in Montevideo dedicated to performing arts, fine arts, and community awareness of the arts.
+The Theatro Solis is a renovated landmark in Montevideo dedicated to the performing arts, fine arts, and community awareness of the arts.

 It was restored completely in the 1950s and looks now like it did in the 1800s.
 When you walk inside you are greeted by ushers and today is good because an English speaking tour is beginning and I am hustled along to join it.
 There is no charge and the two young ladies who take myself and a young man from New Zealand under their wings answer our most boring questions.